Community Engagement Scholarship Award

 Nominations are solicited for the annual Community Engagement Scholarship Award (CESA).
 This award provides University-wide recognition of highly engaged community-based scholarship collaborations that positively impact both the community and scholarship.

 Each year, the Community Engagement Scholarship Award is conferred upon an MSU faculty member, academic staff member, or faculty-staff team, and their designated community partner(s).
 The CESA includes a stipend of $5,000, shared equally by the designated MSU representative(s) and the designated community organization(s).
-These co-recipients are recognized at the University’s annual Awards Convocation in the spring of 2023.
+These co-recipients are recognized at the University’s annual Awards Convocation on Thursday, May 1, 2024.

 Faculty, administrators, colleagues, students, or community partners can initiate nominations; self-nominations are also welcome.
 Projects by collaborative teams, with a designated principle investigator or project lead are also eligible.
 It is expected that nominees will be aware of the nomination and will participate significantly in preparation of the application.
 Applications must be submitted to the dean or administrator of the nominee’s (P.I. or project lead) major administrative unit (MAU) to be forwarded for University-level consideration.
 The college/MAU must verify the nominee’s length of continuous MSU employment and completeness of the packet of support materials.

 Although not required, the college/MAU may further review the candidate’s materials.

 All-University Awards nominations, including those for the Community Engagement Scholarship Award, will be reviewed for misconduct and violations of University policy to ensure alignment with the University’s Mission and Values prior to being advanced for committee review.